leandrosardi/mysaas/README.md

 7. **shadow profiling** [[1](https://en.wikipedia.org/wiki/Shadow_profile)] for sales optimizations and client retention;

+8. **SSL certificates** support;

-8. **horizontal scalability** of both: database and webservers;
+9. **horizontal scalability** of both: database and webservers;

-9. **access points publishing** to connect your site with any other products;
+10. **access points publishing** to connect your site with any other products;

-10. **background processesing** for offline tasks like reports generation, payments processing, email notifications, web scraping, other tasks planning or dispatching, etc.;
+11. **background processesing** for offline tasks like reports generation, payments processing, email notifications, web scraping, other tasks planning or dispatching, etc.;

-11. **extensiblilty**, writing your own modules or installing the modules of thirth parties.
+12. **extensiblilty**, writing your own modules or installing the modules of thirth parties.

 ## Software Requirements

 **my-free-membership-site** has been tested on:

-- Ubuntu 18.04
+- Ubuntu 18.04;
-- PostgreSQL 14
+- PostgreSQL 14; and
 - Ruby 2.2.4

 If you have skills in any of: design, Ruby, PostgreSQL or Bootstrap and would like to tackle something on this roadmap, we'd be grateful!

-## 1. Getting Started
+## Getting Started

 **Step 1:** Clone the project: